 Intended for Healthcare Professionals only.
 Learn the administration process for Teva's Octreotide Acetate for Injectable Suspension, for gluteal intramuscular use.

-Treatment with octreotide acetate for injectable suspension may affect gallbladder function, with reports of gallstones resulting in complications (inflammation of the gallbladder, bile duct, and pancreas, and requiring surgical removal of the gallbladder); sugar metabolism; thyroid and heart function; and nutritional absorption, which may require monitoring by your doctor.
+Treatment with octreotide acetate for injectable suspension may affect gallbladder function, with reports of gallstones resulting in complications (inflammation of the gallbladder, bile duct, and pancreas, and requiring surgical removal of the gallbladder); sugar metabolism; thyroid and heart function; stool discoloration and loose stool, which may require monitoring by your doctor.
 Tell your doctor if you experience signs or symptoms of gallstones or any of their complications.

 Patients with carcinoid tumors and VIP-secreting tumors should adhere closely to their scheduled return visits for reinjection in order to minimize exacerbation of symptoms.